endquote/VideoGallery/README.md

 Downloads videos from the web and plays them in a random order.
+[Demo video here.](https://endquote.com/project/rgbtv/)

 * [Features](#features)
 * [Controls](#features)